roman-milk/roman-milk.github.io/meet-claudia-a-real-slut.md

  "Do you fuck many couples?"

  Not many.
 I prefer to be the center of attention, except when Dave's around, then I'll get turned on if he fucks another girl with me.
-Report_Story #4